ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - consistent hashing is good algo, way fewer cache misses
 - heirarchical cache strategy - service check a local cache (in-memory) before checking a distribted cache
     - often the cache client will implement the local cache
-- cache server picking
-    - client lib could do heavy lifting of maintaing list
-    - proxy server, all client libs call proxy, and proxy figures out which cache shard to hit
-    - client lib hits a random cache shard, and cache shard reroutes to proper shard, redis clusters do this
-### CONSISTENT HASHING
-- basic approach: split a space conceptually into a ring of N slots
-    - hash the key and then mod by space size: `K = h(key) % N`
-    - hash all the server IDs and mod by space size `S = h(serverID) % N`
-    - then going clockwise, the first server slot you find is the server that handles the keys request
-- issue: the circle is not split evenly b/w servers, so some take more load than other
-    - solution: have a server appear multiple times on circle (virtual servers)
-        - create multiple hash functions, one hash func for each new set of virtual servers
-- bigger issue: domino effect, a server failure causes it's whole load to go to next shard, and that can snowball
-- good algos: jump hash by google in 2014, or yahoo video platform proportional hashing

 ## LOAD BALANCING